Our Place Studio

 After completing my high-fidelity wireframing and prototyping, I carried out a second usability test to further evaluate the strengths and weaknesses of the project.
 The goal was to determine how well users can navigate the website and booking platform, while evaluating which areas are in need of improvement.

-The usability testing platform Lyssna was used to host the tests and interviews were conducted both in-person and virtually via Zoom.
 Users were asked to independently perform each task to the best of their abilities while I observed their interactions.
 Users were asked to rate the ease of use, user satisfaction and provide feedback about the specific tasks.

 Recommendations: